NFDI4Chem/VibrationalSpectroscopyOntology/data_examples/Raman_example_data_IPHT/README.md

-These two folders where shared by the [IPHT](https://www.leibniz-ipht.de) and used to develop the first draft of VIBSO.
+These two folders where shared by the [Leibniz-Institut für photonische Technologien](https://www.leibniz-ipht.de) and used to develop the first draft of VIBSO.